AdityaPrakash191/Git-Tutorial/README.md

 32. `How to add a particular file to stash if having multiple files`. for working area :- git stash --include-untracked --<filename>
     for files in staging area :- git stash --<filename>

+33. `HEAD` : it tells you which branch you are working on and what the current commit is.

+34. `git log --graph` : to see the graph structure of the commits.

+35. `git checkout -b <new Branch Name>` : it will create a new branch , which head would be pointing and further commits would be added here, until u are going to make any change.

+36. `How to switch between differnet branches ? ` :- by shifting the head pointer using command `git checkout <branch name>`